AAR Annual Meeting

 To nurture thoughtful debate on the methodologies unique to and appropriate for their study

-This Group seeks paper and panel submissions that advance the study of Hinduisms in North America and related diaspora contexts, develop a more sophisticated understanding of what distinguishes these Hinduisms from those in South Asia, and nurture thoughtful debate on the methodologies unique to and appropriate for their study.
+This Program Unit seeks to advance the study of Hindus and Hindu traditions in North America, and to nurture thoughtful debate on the methodologies and theories unique to and appropriate for this subject.
 We welcome any paper or panel submissions that might fulfill these goals.